-Q: When were the decisions announced?
+Q: When were Water Storage Investment Program decisions announced?

 A: At the July 2018 Commission meeting, the Commission made maximum conditional eligibility determinations, which is the amount of Proposition 1 funding available to a given project, for eight projects that would boost California's water storage capacity by 4.3 million acre-feet.
 The projects range from expanding existing reservoirs to boosting groundwater storage to building 21st century surface storage facilities.
-Applicants must now complete the remaining Proposition 1 requirements, including final permits and final environmental documents, contracts for the administration of public benefits, and contracts for non-Proposition 1 funding before returning to the Commission for a final award hearing.
+One project has withdrawn from the program.
+The seven remaining applicants must now complete the remaining Proposition 1 requirements, including final permits and final environmental documents, contracts for the administration of public benefits, and contracts for non-Proposition 1 funding before returning to the Commission for a final award hearing.